Know how much tax you will pay

 their taxable income depending on their income level.

-The Medicare levy is deducted as part of your income tax and
+The Medicare levy is charged as part of your yearly income tax

 What income is taxable?